 Market research supports that tens of billions of connected things will generate massive volumes of data from disparate sources.
 McKinsey estimates that the Industrial Internet of Things (IIoT) will create $7.5T in value by 2025.
-The Industrial IoT brings together minds and machines that connects people to machine data that accelerate deployment of digital industrial transformation.
+The Industrial IoT brings together minds and machines that connect people to machine data that accelerate the deployment of digital industrial transformation.

 Business Insider reports:

 “By 2020 more than five million smart sensors and other IoT devices will be in use around the world, and these devices will generate at least 507.5 zettabytes of data.”

 Edge Computing: Definitions

 “Edge computing is a “mesh network of micro data centers that process or store critical data locally and push all received data to a central data center or cloud storage repository, in a footprint of less than 100 square feet,”

 “Edge computing as solutions that facilitate data processing at or near the source of data generation.
 For example, in the context of the Internet of Things (IoT), the sources of data generation are usually things with sensors or embedded devices.
 Edge computing serves as the decentralized extension of the campus networks, cellular networks, data center networks or the cloud.”